jalsol/jalsol.github.io/content/blog/cs201-decipher/index.md

 ![](cover.png)

 CMU is known for having arguably the best Introduction to Computer Systems course in the world.
-Its course book (CS:APP) and its lab exercises are also brought into similar courses in universities around the world, including the course CS201 of APCS from VNUHCM-US.
+Its course book (CS:APP) and its lab exercises are also brought into similar courses in universities around the world.

 ## The normal process of the lab